 Implant surgery is performed under general anesthesia, the procedure usually takes 2-4 hours.

-This type of operation is a heterogeneous transplant, meaning that the kidney is placed in a different location than the existing kidney (liver transplants andthe heart These are in situ transplants, in which the diseased organ is removed and the transplanted organ is placed in the same place), where the kidney is transplanted into the front part of the lower abdomen (pelvis).
+This type of operation is a heterogeneous transplant, meaning that the kidney is placed in a different location than the existing kidney (either Liver Transplants Heart transplants are in-situ transplants, in which the diseased organ is removed and the transplanted organ is placed in the same place), where the kidney is transplanted into the front part of the lower abdomen (pelvis).

 First, the new kidney is examined, the renal artery and vein are identified, and then they are washed with a preventive solution (to check that there are no leaks), and if there are leaks, they are repaired, while preserving the entire length of the ureter and removing any surrounding fat.